 Hi, I’m Wendy and I lead the pre-16 team to deliver targeted outreach provision for local primary and secondary schools.
 Encouraging participation of under-represented groups is an important part of my role including care experienced and estranged young people and other widening participation cohorts.
 I work with schools across the region to provide bespoke support which aims to inspire young people to progress to further and higher education.

-Hi, I’m Katharine Reed and I’m an Access to Higher Education and Scholarships Officer.
+Hi, I’m Katharine Reed and I’m the Widening Access and Participation Manager.
 I’ve been developing and delivering activities for young people to raise their aspirations and facilitate their transition into post-16 routes for over 20 years.
 Through my work, I aim to inspire young people to make informed choices about higher education and beyond.

-Hello, I’m David and I work in the Access to Higher Education Team.
+Hello, I’m David and I work in the Widening Access and Participation Team.
 I am passionate about encouraging pupils to consider a future in higher education and enjoy being able to share my own experiences of university.
 Please get in touch if you would like to know more about what we offer.

 Hello!
-I’m Rachel and I work in the Access to Higher Education Team.
+I’m Rachel and I work in the Widening Access and Participation Team.
 In my role, I help coordinate the Student Ambassador Scheme, and assist with delivering outreach to primary and secondary school students with a focus on coordinating the Bright Sparks programme.
-I want to help young people with their journey to Higher Education, by ensuring they have all the information and support they need to make an informed decision.
+I want to help young people with their journey to higher education, by ensuring they have all the information and support they need to make an informed decision.

-Hi, my name is Alan Cook and I am the Project Coordinator for the North East Collaborative Outreach Programme (NECOP).
+Hi, my name is Alan Cook and I am the Project Coordinator for Uni Connect.
 Based at the University of Sunderland, I am responsible for planning and implementing a structured programme of outreach and mentoring activity in targeted schools and sixth forms to raise aspirations and attainment.
 I was the first person in my family to enter higher education and using my knowledge and experiences, I aim to inspire young people and give them the tools to make an informed decision about their future.

 My name is Ashton.
-I am the Regional Higher Education Ambassador for The North East Collaborative Outreach Programme (NECOP).
+I am the Higher Education Ambassador for Uni Connect.
 I work in collaboration with all five universities in the region to support the development, coordination and delivery of student mentoring and engagement programmes in a defined number of schools and sixth forms.
 The purpose of my role is to support the progression of young people into higher education.

 "We took part in a practical session and I was blown away with the equipment the University had.
 Not only that, but my students were able to get hands on with the equipment throughout their taster session, which they loved.
 I will definitely be looking to bring next year's cohort."